 If you want hypertrophy, you have to train for hypertrophy, and if you want to run 100 miles you have to train to run 100 miles.

 Nothing beats the barbell.
-This is true, but within context and not for all exercises.
-If you need to deadlift, front-squat, row or press more than 96kg go to the barbell.
-But… let us not forget about the unilateral quality of the kettlebell and its design, two 48kg kettlebells weigh the same as a 96kg barbell but the kettlebell adds a complexity which requires more muscle recruitment.
+This is somewhat true, but within the right context and not for all exercises.
+If you need to deadlift, front-squat, row, or press more than 96kg go to the barbell.
+But… let us not forget about the unilateral quality of the kettlebell and its design, two 48kg kettlebells weigh the same as a 96kg barbell but the kettlebell adds a complexity that requires more muscle recruitment (stabilization).

-The angles you can chest press in with kettlebells is far more superior than the barbell.
+The angles you can chest press in with kettlebells are far more superior to the barbell.

 First, I make sure they’re truly committed and understand that most bodybuilders use something else than a barbell, something most don’t talk about, but let’s not go there right now.
 Second, they follow a strict program and diet.
 If you can’t do that, don’t expect to be looking like the Hulk anytime soon.